As sad as it makes us to say it, no one actually enjoys buying car insurance.

-According to the Confused.com Car Insurance Price Index, the average price paid for a comprehensive policy in the fourth quarter of 2021 was £539.
+According to the Confused.com Car Insurance Price Index, the average price paid for a comprehensive policy in the third quarter of 2022 was £586.

 But it’s vital to have this cover in place.
 Not only does it pay out if your car is stolen or you’re involved in an accident, it’s also a legal requirement.
 Here’s what you need to know.